Hey, we’re Swoogo.

 Enter Chris Sykes in … May of 2020.

-Did you hear doom-filled music in your head?
+Did every event planner hear doom-filled music in their head?
 So did he.

 A team with a plan

 Not just for themselves.
-Swoogo had a chance to save itself … by saving their clients.
+Swoogo had a chance to save itself … by saving their customers.

-Swoogo’s very first employee, Rachel Carter—who remains with the company as SVP of Engagement and Culture—remembers it well.
+Swoogo’s very first employee, Rachel Carter—who remains with the company as SVP of Customer Experience—remembers it well.
 “It happened in one week,” she said.
 “There were rumblings earlier, of course.
 But there was one week, when shutdowns were announced across the country.
 That’s when I started getting messages from our Success Team.
 Their clients were asking how to mass-refund every single registration.
 We had never seen that.”

 By Thursday, an all-hands meeting was called.
-Tim Cummins, founder and Chief Software Architect, joined forces with Rachel Carter, who had just stepped into a newly created role as Head of Swoogo Virtual, came up with the solution.
+Tim Cummins, founder and Chief Software Architect, (and yes!
+Still at Swoogo!) joined forces with Rachel, who had just stepped into a newly created role as Head of Swoogo Virtual, came up with the solution.
 Open up the virtual capabilities they’d already been exploring, link them to every aspect of the platform, and they were pretty sure this could allow every single client to go 100% virtual.